The Curse (American TV series)

 The Curse is an American satirical black comedy thriller television series created and written by Nathan Fielder and Benny Safdie, and starring Emma Stone, Fielder, and Safdie.
 It was filmed from June to October 2022 and premiered on streaming and on-demand for all Showtime and Paramount+ with Showtime subscribers on November 10, 2023, before making its on-air debut on Showtime on November 12.
 Its first three episodes premiered at the New York Film Festival on October 12, 2023.
-The series concluded on January 12, 2024, receiving critical acclaim.
+The series concluded on January 12, 2024, receiving generally positive reviews from critics.